yangfreezy/shoezilla-ecommerce-store/README.md

 - Displays that the order has been received

-404 PAGE

-- Displays a 404 message

-PRODUCT NOT FOUND PAGE

-- Says product not found

 FOOTER:

 - Add footer with links to: About us page, Contact Page,